kauboy26/transmogrifier/notes.md

 ## Note 5
 The meaning of CREATE:
 CREATE, to the IRMachine, means if the second operand is not the stack top ($): claim space for the new variable, and set the value to whavever it should be.
 If the second oeprand is the top of the stack: claim space (by eating up the top of the stack) and mark this assign this space to the new variable.
-Also EQUAL does not eat things from the top of the stack!
-That is, IT WILL BE FOLLOWED BY A POP when necessary.
+Also EQUAL will EAT THINGS from the stack!

 ## Note 6
 If stacktop, then something was pushed on to the stack as a result of an operation.
 Otherwise a statement like "4;" was encountered, and nothing needs to be done.